SEMINAR PAPER

 TECHNOLOGICAL MENTALITY & TECHNOLOGICAL FORMS OF LIFE

-David Vintiner, a British photographer, has been following the transhumanist subculture for the past two years.
-He divides his pictures of transhumanists, some of which are reproduced here, into three groups: those who are working to extend life, those toying with implants as body art, and those attempting to make permanent changes to the human condition.
-The picture shown captures precisely the ironies that were on display in Austin, Texas: the odd union between scientific innovators and garden- shed fantasists.
+David Vintiner, a British photographer, has spent the past two years documenting the transhumanist subculture.
+He categorizes his photographs of transhumanists, some of which are reproduced here, into three groups: those working to extend life, those experimenting with implants as body art, and those seeking to make permanent changes to the human condition.
+One particular image captures the ironies on display in Austin, Texas: the curious union between scientific innovators and garage-tinkering dreamers.

 THE TECHNOLOGICAL UTERUS OF THE CYBERNETIC FUTURE HUMAN SPECIES